 Compression socks work by encouraging the blood flow upwards, assisting the body's natural functions.
 They do this by applying more pressure closer to the ankles.
 As you go further up the leg, the socks reduce this pressure creating a natural flow of blood up the leg.

 While compression socks are often prescribed by doctors to patients who need them, you do not have to be suffering from edema or any circulatory issues to make use of them.
 They can be worn as a precautionary measure to simply reduce the natural strain put on your legs during a busy work shift.

 What Compression Socks are Best for a Nurse

 It isn’t as simple as slapping on any old pair of compression socks nurses can put on and wearing them for your entire shift.
-If your legs don’t suffer from any pre-existing issues, like issues with blood circulation, then wearing socks that are too tight can cause more problems then they solve.
-There are a few different types of compression sock, so you will want to pick one that best suits you and the type of shift you are working, especially if you work long hours.
+If your legs don’t suffer from any pre-existing issues, like issues with blood circulation, then wearing socks that are too tight can cause more problems than they solve.
+There are a few different types of compression socks, so you will want to pick one that best suits you and the type of shift you are working, especially if you work long hours.

 The most popular choice of compression sock for nurses are over-the-calf compression socks.
 These socks sit below the knee and are best suited for long, intense shifts at the hospital and help alleviate any leg pain.